chen42/slides/antiviral.md

 	* Little effect on cells already infected by HIV
 	* <span id="drug"> Zidovudine </span>
 		* <span id="yb">Only NRTI shown to reduce perinatal HIV transmission</a>
+		* used in neonates to <a href="https://clinicalinfo.hiv.gov/en/guidelines/pediatric-arv/zidovudine">prevent perinatal transmission of HIV </a>.
 * Resistance
 	* Drugs select for different mutations of the reverse transcriptase gene at the level of specific codons